 “You’re a redneck because you live in a trailer and read French.”

 My grandmother took a fit in the kitchen.
-She was doing Jell-O shooters with my mother and her boyfriend.
+She was doing Jell-O shooters with my mother.
 Green and red blobs in tiny white Dixie cups purchased from the dollar store sat on a cookie tray in front of her.

 “Artie, I swear to Jesus.
 If you call my mini home a trailer one more time I’ll skin ya.”